Does Medicare Cover Ice Machines ?

 Equipment which is needed to make this happen is purchased by the program.
 What is considered a DME that is “medically necessary” can again be quite different from that considered so by Medicare.

-What are the steps to purchasing DME’s with Medicaid waivers and HBSC programs ?
+What are the steps to purchasing DME with Medicaid and state, waivers and HCBS programs ?

 – the beneficiary has to get the doctor, or therapist, to provide a medical justification letter, which states that the equipment is medically necessary